TP Application instructions

 The aim of the TP1 embedded training program is to train a labs to become independent cryoEM practitioners.
 NCCAT staff will assist with access and trainings over a period of weeks, up to ~3 months in an intensive immersion program that can involve one or multiple members of the same lab.
 This extended training allows individuals to receive ample hands-on experience with the tools and technology.

-The TP2 program is for cryoEM facility management and operations for those individuals that already know how to prepare, image and process cryoEM ready samples.
+The TP2 program is for cryoEM facility management and operations for individuals that already know how to prepare, image and process cryoEM ready samples.
 This training is for individuals who are responsible for managing, leading or training at their own facilities.
 They will be intimately incorporated into the daily operations of the Center, participating in every aspect of day-to-day operations and management.
 The goal will be to expose the trainee to the procedures and protocols of the Center and provide them with opportunity for extensive discussion of best practices with our professional staff.
 The expected time frame is 1 week to 1 month.

 A training program will encompass a full range of expectations, from the basics required to ensure that users produce valid structures, through more detailed training for users seeking independence, to fully embedded researchers who will be expected to graduate to running their own cryoEM research laboratories.